 How to use

-CBD oil is used in different ways to relieve the symptoms of different conditions.
+A person can use CBD oil in different ways to relieve various symptoms.